 About the Silvas Tribe

-Hi, we’re the Silvas Tribe.
+Hi, I’m Michelle from Travel with Intention.
 We are a multicultural family that believes travel is a tool that helps us navigate the different traditions and values that people connect to their identity.
 Becoming familiar with multiple languages, traditions, cooking styles, and customs helps us build empathy, learn how to talk about differences as well as recognize similarities.
 We hope readers can join us in our project: to help teens not only become better travelers but also better reflect on what they experience while out in the world.
 Follow us on Instagram and Twitter.

 Other Posts You Might Like